STUDY JAPANESE ONLINE WITH NATIVES HERE

 In summary, we can understand that some verbs become words when using koto and mono, try to understand this by looking at a list of words below:

-• Eat [食べる] - Eat = Tabemono [食べ物] - Food;
+• Taberu [食べる] - Eat Tabemono [食べ物] - Food;

-• Gataru [語る] - Count; narrate = Monogatari [物語] - History;
+• Gataru [語る] - Tell; Narrate Monogatari [物語] - History;

-• Shi [し] - verb suru + Koto [こと] - Thing = Shigoto [仕事] - Work;
+• Shi [し] - Verb suru + Koto [こと] - Thing Shigoto [仕事] - Work;